Ridesharing Driver

 Lyft Priority Pickup and Wait & Save

-In some markets, the Lyft ride type offers extra options called Lyft Priority Pickup and Wait & Save.
+In some markets, the Lyft ride type has extra options called Lyft Priority Pickup and Wait & Save.

-Wait & Save gives you a discount for waiting longer for your ride to arrive.
+With Wait & Save, you can get a discount for waiting longer for your ride to arrive.

 Lyft XL is for groups of up to 6 passengers.
 When you request a LyftXL, the vehicle will be a minivan, small SUV, larger crossover, or full-size SUV.
 It is a good option for large groups, transporting luggage, or trips to the airport.